-Following on from my earlier post on the Realistic PRO-2006 scanner I wonder how many home spotters out there bought a Lowe Airmaster 2000 acars decoding package.
+Following on from my earlier post on the Realistic PRO-2006 scanner I wonder how many home spotters out there bought a Lowe Electronics Airmaster 2000 ACARS decoding package.

 Revolutionary in its day, it comprised of some software (freeware I think) on a floppy disk and an demodulator dongle distributed and sold by Lowe Electronics, Matlock.

 I have since learned that the decoder software was created by a radio amateur who sadly is no longer with us.

 The Lowe original dongle at the computer end were some smd electronics packed in to a serial computer connector & professionally sealed in resin .
 Attached to this was a small fly lead that was terminated in a mono jack to plug into your scanner.

 Not satisfied parting with more cash to get the official Lowe dongle..I think it was about £99 from memory, I decided to build my own version.

 I built 2 units, a duty and a backup spare.
 Cobbled together with stuff bought from RS Components and Maplins (R.I.P).

 A visit to the garden shed yesterday proved fruitful, I found one of my preserved examples.

 Here is msn002 of 2 !

 A little light surface rust around the 9 pin serial free chassis socket which was a solder bucket type made in the USA by Bendix Corp not cheap crimp asian rubbish.